a-suna/ibm-schem-f5-multinic/README.md

 ## Costs

-When you apply template, the infrastructure resources that you create incur charges as follows.
+When you apply the template, the infrastructure resources that you create incur charges as follows.
 To clean up the resources, you can [delete your Schematics workspace or your instance](https://cloud.ibm.com/docs/schematics?topic=schematics-manage-lifecycle#destroy-resources).
 Removing the workspace or the instance cannot be undone.
 Make sure that you back up any data that you must keep before you start the deletion process.

 *_VPC_: VPC charges are incurred for the infrastructure resources within the VPC, as well as network traffic for internet data transfer.
 For more information, see [Pricing for VPC](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc).